 As testified by epic movies like Shogun and Ran, Nagoya City is pure history, centred around Nagoya Castle.
 It was Expo 2005 that put Nagoya on the world map.
 Post-Expo, Nagoya is positioning itself both as a centre for hi-tech industries and as a tourist gateway.
 Toyota Cars, old and new famed ceramics, Shinto shrines and Buddhist temples, dolls and robots castles, feudal villas and farmhouses pearls, and a plethora of shopping and nightlife spots await you in this not-so-obvious choice of a Japanese destination.

 Sitting in the heart of the Kansai region, Osaka the third-largest city in Japan.
 It could be the proximity to Korea, China, and the coast that has made it become known as the "Kitchen of Japan".
 Osaka's people have a true zest for life.
 They promote a casual air and ease and are slightly, unconventionally boisterous.
 Osaka is regenerating, now recognising its past beauty and working hard to re-establish it.
 This stimulating city that works to live is now more than ever a must-see.

-With its rich natural landscape, stunning scenery and distinctive seasons, Sapporo would satisfy the explorer in any one of us.
-This capital of Hokkaidō, the most northern and second largest island of Japan, was established in 1868, its vast open wilderness backed by magnificent mountains highly appealing to the early settlers, just as much as to any visitor today.
+With its rich natural landscape, stunning scenery, and distinctive seasons, Sapporo would satisfy the explorer in any one of us.
+The capital of Hokkaidō, the most northern and second-largest island of Japan, was established in 1868; its vast open wilderness backed by magnificent mountains was highly appealing to the early settlers back then, just as much as to any visitor today.

 Tokyo's technological leaps and passion for everything new have made the rest of the world sit up and take notice.
 A city made of smaller cities, Tokyo's neighbourhoods are individual and unique in what each can offer, from cultural sights to vast shopping malls.
 Get ready for a whirlwind of modernity and tradition in the neon-lit Japanese capital.